-Are you needing to add a new website to Google Analytics 4 and you’re wondering what the steps are to set it up properly?
+Do you need to add a new website to Google Analytics and you’re wondering what the steps are to set it up properly?

 Google Analytics is a powerful tool that you can use to understand how your visitors are behaving on your website.
 You can get insights about where your traffic comes from, which pages are most popular, how much revenue you’re making, and lots more.